 Minute Maid Drops – Portable water enhancer made with fruit juices, Splenda & Stevia sweetened, only 5 calories a squeeze.

-Sugar Free Red Bull – for a great energy boost, but at REVOLUTION at the Mirage in Vegas, they pour it with flavored Stoli for skinny sugar free cocktails!
+Sugar Free Red Bull – for a great energy boost, but at 10Oak at the Mirage in Vegas, they pour it with flavored Stoli for skinny sugar free cocktails!

 Vitamin Water Zero

 Bai – super tasty no sugar drinks

 Psych!
 Cereal is not for people who have had obesity surgery.

 Aidel’s fully cooked sausages and meatballs – Chicken Apple Sausage, Cajun Style Andouille, Teriyaki Meatballs and more. – simmer in broth with salsa or pasta sauce for quick soup, saute sausages with beans & salsa or peppers & onions

 Bacon – regular bacon wins over turkey bacon hands down (turkey bacon is higher in fat than crisp bacon plus it is made from scrap parts you would not eat if you knew)

 Beef – filet mignon, sirloin, flank steak are all tender lean cuts – or go for slowly simmered cuts like chuck roast, or shoulder roasts.
 I buy ground buffalo or ground round so its not too dry

 Boar‘s Head Deli sliced ham, turkey or chicken – this brand is minimally processed real meat

 Chicken breast – skinless, boneless – individually wrapped Perdue ‘Fit & Easy’ Chicken Breasts